 About "One Book, Everybody Reads"

-"One Book, Everybody Reads" is the library's annual community-wide reading and book discussion program, which takes place for approximately 6 weeks each spring.
-The library selects one book and then encourages the community to read the selection and participate in a series of related events.
+"One Book, Everybody Reads" is the Library's annual community-wide reading and book discussion program, which takes place each spring.
+The Library selects one book and then encourages the community to read the selection and participate in a series of related events.
 The culmination of the program takes place when the author visits Wilmette to talk about his/her book.
-In order to facilitate the experience, the library offers numerous copies of the book in various formats for patron use.
+In order to facilitate the experience, the Library offers numerous copies of the book in various formats for patron use.

 Previous selected titles were:

 2011: Let the Great World Spin, by Colum McCann

 2010: Olive Kitteridge, by Elizabeth Strout

 2009: The Man Who Loved China, by Simon Winchester

 2007: A Hope in the Unseen, by Ron Suskind

 2006: Before You Know Kindness, by Chris Bohjalian